forgojs/forgo-state/README.md

 ## Binding components to specific properties of the state

-Sometimes, you're interested in rerendering only when a specific property of the state changes.
+Sometimes, you're interested in rerendering only when a specific property of a state variable changes.
 There's another api for this, bindToStateProps().

 Usage is similar.
 But instead of an array of states you're interested in, you'll have to pass an array of [state, propertiesGetter] tuples.